 Myopia is an eye disease that causes the eye to elongate from early childhood into the late teen years.
 This elongation causes the light to fall in front of the retina rather than on the retina itself, causing far-away objects to appear blurred.
 Regular glasses or contact lenses correct for poor visual acuity but do nothing to address the elongation of the eye itself.

-What many people don’t know is that myopia is dangerous.
-The more aggressive the progression, the more likely your child is to develop catastrophic vision problems later in life.
-This includes retinal detachment and macular degeneration—a leading cause of blindness.
-At the The Myopia Control Center At Coleman Vision we use multifocal contact lenses as part of our toolkit for myopia management, which will slow or even stop the progression of your child’s myopia.
+What many parents don’t realize is that myopia can be dangerous.
+The more aggressive the progression, the higher the chance that your child will develop sight-threatening conditions like macular degeneration, retinal detachment and glaucoma in the future.
+At The Myopia Control Center At Coleman Vision, we use soft multifocal contact lenses as part of our myopia management program, which can slow or even stop the progression of your child’s myopia.

 What Are Soft Multifocal Contact Lenses?

 Soft multifocal contact lenses feature three prescriptions in a single lens: one for near distance, one for intermediate distance and one for far distance.
 These lenses are made of breathable and flexible plastics that allow air to pass through the lens to the cornea for a healthy, comfortable fit, making them suitable for older children and teens.
 Soft multifocal contact lenses are FDA approved for children 8 years of age and above.
 Even children with various levels of astigmatism can achieve successful results in managing their myopia with soft multifocal contact lenses.

 How Do Soft Multifocal Contact Lenses Slow Myopia Progression?